habemusne/SmartDevice_DataPipeline/README.md

 ![alt text](https://github.com/habemusne/heart_watch/blob/master/presentation/data_flow.png "Prod Data Flow")

+# Performance Improvement

+According to the author, the original project handles ~14,000 messages with 3 m4.large brokers and 3 m4.large Spark workers ($0.6/hr).
+This project handles ~16,000 messages with 3 r5a.large brokers and 3 r5.large ksql servers ($0.717/hr) with 100 partitions and 30 producer processes.
+This is a 14% increase.

+About the measurement: I measure it in a very simple manner.
+I counted the elapsed time from when the first stream shows non-0 messages-per-second to when the final table shows 0 messages-per-second.
+The elapsed time is about 3 minutes, which means 16,000 messages on average.

 # Future Improvements

 1. Enable Zookeeper cluster.
 Currently, all services use a single Zookeeper.
 The Zookeeper cluster mode is not set up.
 This can become serious in production when it becomes unavailable.